 Each member of the Government is responsible before the High Court of Justice for the crimes and misdemeanors committed by him during the exercise of his functions.

-On their entry into their functions and at the end of their exercise, the members of the Government are required to provide a list of their assets to the Supreme Court.
+On their entry into their functions and to the end of their term, the members of the Government are required to provide a list of their assets to the Constitutional Council.